owenyeo/tp/docs/DeveloperGuide.md

 **Use case: UC07 - Add event to schedule**

 **MSS**
-1. User requests to add a new event to indicated person's schedule.
+1. User requests to add a new event to indicated person's schedule
-2. TimetaBRO adds the event to the indicated person's schedule.
+2. TimetaBRO adds the event to the indicated person's schedule

 Use case ends.